Virus2466/Caliber/README.md

 # Caliber
-Real-time gun animation engine built from scratch in C++20 and OpenGL 4.6.
+engine built from scratch in C++and OpenGL 4.6.

 ---